dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 * include directive(s) [optional]
 * key'd elements (each written as key value pair)

-As header and include directives are optional, in its simplest form a C++ dict file contains i.e. just one single key'd element:
+As header and include directives are optional, in its simplest form a C++ dict file can contain just a single key'd element:
 ~~~
 var1     3.14159;
 ~~~